-GI reference Location/description and assets Existing GI functions and assets Recognised enhancement needs 9-A Litchfield woodland and pathway: This urban woodland located between Chatsworth Drive and The Avenue provides recreational and commuting link for local residents.
-It links across The Avenue to Berry Hill Park, as such is provides wider recreational linkages with the Timberland Trail.
-The linkage to Berry Hill to the north of The Avenue requires improvements to pathways and access points to ensure these are accessible for all.
-Access points include: Chestnut Drive The Avenue Chatsworth Drive Also provides recreational linkages to pathways along North park/The Avenue.
-It also contributes to the local character of Berry Hill and provides shade and valuable access to woodland within an urban setting.
-This is a former copse and provides ecological linkage to Pond Plantation and Black Scotch Plantation local wildlife site and woodland surrounding Berry Hill Park. and with wider connections with the Timberland Trail and pathways along North park/The Avenue Nature conservation - woodland with ecological connections with adjacent woodland.
-Climate change - urban woodland woodland.
-Nature Conservation - Berry Hill and King George V parks: Together these parks act as an important recreational hub and also a gateway to the Mansfield Way and Timberland Trail long-distance routes (to the north).
+Gl Location/description and assets Existing GI functions Recognised enhancement needs GI reference 9-A and assets Recreation - accessible woodland/open space; multi-user trails connecting with Berry Hill Park and with wider connections with the Timberland Trail and pathways Nature Conservation and recreation - enhance the function of this woodland's ecological and recreational connectivity with Berry Hill Park and other areas of urban woodland.
+Nature Conservation - 9-B access to woodland within an urban setting.
+This is a former copse and provides ecological linkage to Pond Plantation and Black Scotch Plantation local wildlife site and woodland surrounding Berry Hill Park.
+Berry Hill and King George V parks : Together these parks act as an important recreational hub and also a gateway to the Mansfield Way and Timberland Trail long-distance routes (to the north).
 They support formal sports events, local walking routes, play space and provide access to nature within an urban setting.
-The athletics track is identified in the Mansfield District Council Playing Pitch Strategy as strategically important resource.
+The athletics track is identified in the Mansfield District Council Playing Pitch Strategy as strategically Recreation - open space; accessible woodland; multi-user trails connecting with Chatsworth Drive woodland and with wider connections with the Timberland Trail recreation - improve the ecological connectivity between existing habitats and LWS by creating new areas of woodland, as well as open important resource.
 They also provide east-west and north-south recreational linkages for local residents.
-Key access points into this recreational hub and gateway include: Gateway to King George V Park at Lindhurst Lane - allows access through to Berry Hill enabling further connections north to the Timberland Trail (GI Area #5). along North park/The Avenue; recreational hub/gateway Nature Conservation - local wildlife site; recreation - improve the ecological connectivity between existing habitats and LWS by creating new areas of woodland, as well as open habitats (e.g. species rich grassland and heathland) that effectively buffer existing local wildlife sites and provide new habitat linkages, principally creating a bigger and better connected ecological network.
+Key access points into this recreational hub and gateway include: Gateway to King George V Park at Lindhurst Lane - allows access through to Berry Hill enabling further connections north to the Timberland Trail (GI Area #5). park/The Avenue; recreational hub/gateway Nature Conservation - local wildlife site; connected ecological network.
 Nature Conservation - sensitively manage the local wildlife sites for the features they have been designated.
 Positively manage the local wildlife site and recreational spaces to complement each other.